SaiprasadDuduka/Snake-game/README.md

 # Snake-game
-Classic snake game using pygaem
+Classic snake game using pygame in python